goetas/twital/doc/templates.rst

         My Company
     </div>

+Using the :doc:`t:attr<tags/attr>` attribute, you can conditionally add an attribute depending on the value of the ``condition`` expression.

-You can use any twig expression as condition and attribute value.
+You can use any Twig expression as a condition or attribute value.
 The attribute name must be a literal.

 .. code-block:: xml+jinja

     <div t:attr="
         users | length ? class='header'|upper ,
         item in array ? class=item">
-        Here wins the last class that condition will be evaluated to true.
+        Here wins the last condition, which will be evaluated as true.
     </div>

 You can also append some content to existing attributes using the :doc:`t:attr-append<tags/attr-append>`.